Sufianlab/Demoface/README.md

   "Answer": "Expected answer (optional)"
 }

-Ensure image paths are valid and update notebook variables that point to dataset and image directories.
+Ensure image paths are valid and update notebook variables that point to the dataset and image directories.

 ## Disclaimer